interledger/rafiki/packages/open-payments/README.md

 })
 ```

-From there on, the webshop can take Alice to a URL (e.g. https://cloud-nine-wallet/interact/../) where she can approve the request for Shoe Shop to create an `OutgoingPayment` on her wallet (i.e. take money out of her account).
-Once we completes her interaction, she should be redirected to the `interact.finish.uri` url provided in the initial grant request.
+From there on, the Shoe Shop website can take Alice to a URL (e.g. https://cloud-nine-wallet/interact/../) where she can approve the request for Shoe Shop to create an `OutgoingPayment` on her wallet (i.e. take money out of her account).
+Once she completes her interaction, she should be redirected to the `interact.finish.uri` url provided in the initial grant request.

 7. Continue `OutgoingPayment` grant & create the `OutgoingPayment`